-The high-speed core has been coded in VHDL, test benches for the permutation and the hash function are provided together with C code allowing the generation of test vectors for the test benches.
 The core has been tested using ModelSim tools.
-In order to evaluate the silicon area and the clock frequency, the core has been synthesized using Synopsys Design Compiler and a 130 nm general purpose ST technology library, worst case 105°C. The core can reach a clock frequency of 526MHz, implying a throughput of 22.4 Gbit/s for bitrate 1024.
+In order to evaluate the silicon area and the clock frequency, the core has been synthesized using Synopsys Design Compiler and a 130 nm general purpose ST technology library, worst case 105°C.